larryknaebelobsidian/kingdom/Proposition 47. The Jews had the strongest possible assurance given to them that the Kingdom based on these covenants would be realized..md

 tags:
   - toc
 ---
+# Proposition 47.
+The Jews had the strongest possible assurance given to them that the Kingdom based on these covenants would be realized.

 NOTE: Scripture quotes from LSB
 Copyright © 2021 by The Lockman Foundation.
 All rights reserved.
 Managed in partnership with Three Sixteen Publishing Inc. [lsbible.org](https://www.lsbible.org/)